UMDUQA/UMDUQA.github.io/FallFest.md

 UQA Fall Fest is going to take place Friday to Sunday, October 28th - 30th, in-person, on-campus at the University of Maryland.

 # Goal
-The goal of the UQA fall fest is to create a community to learn quantum computing togather by completing the Qiskit Jupyter notebooks presented in IBM Quantum Explorer program.
-UQA Fall Fest is creating the space for everyone who is interested to team up and work on these notebooks together.
-Prizes will be given for groups who finishes the most notebooks!
-To support you while working, UQA is providing QisKit workshops, mentorship, snacks and meals!
+The goal of the Undergraduate Quantum Association Fall Fest is to create a community that learns quantum computing together by completing the Qiskit Jupyter notebooks presented in the IBM Quantum Explorer program.
+UQA Fall Fest is creating a space for everyone interested in working on these notebooks as a team.
+Prizes will be given for groups that finish the most notebooks!
+To support you while working, UQA is providing Qiskit workshops, mentorship, snacks and meals!

 # Registration
 Please register [HERE](https://docs.google.com/forms/d/e/1FAIpQLSc5k1j8P4hTBo37xpdLzEaIZbblk6ZrReKTB4jKVtvijJBoyw/viewform) by Oct 26.